 In Bed with Animals is a personal poetic exploration of the horror and banality in one woman’s lived experience of gender discrimination.
-It examines the contemporary world through an ecofeminist lens and considers the way that women, the environment, and animals suffer exploitation under patriarchal colonialist structures.
-This debut collection unsettles with its heartfelt ferocity
+It examines the contemporary world through an ecofeminist lens and considers the way that women, the environment, and animals suffer exploitation.
+This incendiary debut collection unsettles with its heartfelt ferocity.

 Praise for Bronwyn Lovell:

 “Between Worlds is a beautiful, comprehensive and multifaceted verse novel that takes the reader on a journey from a muddled Earth into space and to Mars.
 This fresh and engaging look at humanity’s future after social and environmental destruction is littered with beautiful phrased and deeply flawed characters who are impossible not to love.
 Lovell’s writing is an ode to life and connection and a genuine delight to read.” — Tony Hughes-d’Aeth, Leni Shilton, Will Yeoman, and Eleanor Hurt

 “Between Worlds by B.D.
 Lovell presents the original narrative of a multinational crew travelling on a colonising mission to Mars through a series of quiet but compelling vignettes.
 This subtle and elegantly wrought verse novel confounds the masculine perspectives that have traditionally dominated space narratives, foregrounding the colonial assumptions that underpin most discussions of interplanetary exploration.” — Rose Michael (RMIT), Astrid Edwards (MWF), Nick Tapper (Giramondo) and Declan Fry.